junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 Take a look at the tree.
 Where is JPMA317?
 Is this what you expected?
 Compare the topology of other taxa with the Ophiocordyceps tree in the figure '**Zhuang et al. 2005 Figure 3.png**.
 Are they similar?
 Look at the bootstrap numbers.
 Are you confident with this topology?

 > :bulb: **Tip:** Other output files contain information about model selection and the tree itself.
 For example, you will find out which bootstrap number represents which bootstrapping method in the file **Ophio_nucl.iqtree**.
 The number at the bottom of the tree (e.g., 0.04) indicates the estimated number of nucleotide substitutions per site.
 It is one way to calculate the **genetic distance** between two taxa.

+> Additionally, there are other free tools to visualise the tree, such as the website [iTOL](https://itol.embl.de).
+It may provide more functions than FigTree.
+But I often just save the tree in PDF and use a vector image editor, such as [Inkscape](https://inkscape.org), to do further editing.

 # Additional resources for nerds
 [DTU Computational Molecular Evolution course](https://teaching.healthtech.dtu.dk/22115/index.php/22115_-_Computational_Molecular_Evolution#Week_1_(February_4):_Introduction_to_evolutionary_theory_and_population_genetics._Models_of_growth,_selection_and_mutation)